bhavya-dasher/Music-Player-and-Speed-Typing-test/README.md

-this is a library for three python projects
-1. Music player in python
+# Music player in python
-2. Calculator in python
+# Calculator in python
-3. Speed typing test in python
+# Speed Typing Test in python